 Since 2001 the Coquille Tribal Council has been giving back to the surrounding community through the Coquille Tribal Community Fund.
 In 2021 the fund granted more than $250,000 to 60 organizations in five counties, specifically targeting groups affected by COVID-19.

 Stewards of the Land

-Today the Coquille Tribe has recovered about 10,000 acres of land — a fraction of their former homeland.
-Nevertheless, “the Tribe continues to be stewards of their entire ancestral territory, whether they own the land or not,” says Rippee.
+Today the Coquille Indian Tribe has recovered about 10,000 acres of land — a fraction of their former homeland.
+Nevertheless, “the tribe continues to be stewards of their entire ancestral territory, whether they own the land or not,” says Rippee.
 The parcels they own are scattered throughout five counties and surrounded by private and public land.
-The patchwork of private, public and Tribal lands has prompted the Coquille Tribe to work closely with federal, state and local agencies and private landowners, and they have become a leader in collaborative partnerships.
+The patchwork of private, public and tribal lands has prompted the Coquille Indian Tribe to work closely with federal, state and local agencies and private landowners, and they have become a leader in collaborative partnerships.

 Here are some of those top sights.
 At some of these, visitors can read Coquille stories and learn how the environment has shaped Coquille culture.

 The Mill Casino, which the Coquille Indian Tribe owns, offers a world-class casino, dining, lodging and entertainment.
 Before you go, Rippee invites visitors to learn about the culture and history of Native people who still call this captivating region home.